Xuxa Park (Brazilian TV series)

-Xuxa Park was a Brazilian children's television series hosted by pop star Xuxa Meneghel, better known by the homonym Xuxa, the series aired on Globo from 4 June 1994 to 6 January 2001.
+Xuxa Park is a Brazilian children's television series hosted by pop star Xuxa Meneghel, commonly known as Xuxa, which aired on Globo from 4 June 1994 to 6 January 2001.
 The program, a reboot of a Spanish program of the same name broadcast in the early 1990s, was shown on Saturday mornings and aimed at a family audience.
 The program featured many elements from the previous version, such as games, cartoons, and musical numbers.

 Xuxa Park was canceled following an incident on 11 January 2001, in which a short circuit caused a massive fire that destroyed the set near the conclusion of that day's taping.
 While several people were treated for smoke inhalation, no fatalities were reported.

 History

 Background

 Xuxa Park was hosted by Brazilian pop star Xuxa Meneghel, who in the 1980s and 1990s was very popular in Latin America and Spain.
 The program was shot on a set that resembled an amusement park, the centerpiece of which was a spaceship from which Xuxa emerged at the start of each episode and reembarked at the conclusion.
 Normally, the program consisted of seven or eight segments showcasing games, musical numbers, interviews, correspondence reading, and other topics.